 Real-World Cost Reductions

 DPC practices reported a 54% reduction in emergency room claims and a 13% reduction in total cost of claims compared to traditional insurance models.
 These geographic location differences and practice variations will influence your specific savings potential.
+Smaller patient panels can also reduce clinician burnout and improve job satisfaction.

 What Drives DPC Price Differences